KesseNones/EcksDee-Programming-Language/README.md

 One error that can occur with if statements is the error:
 ```
-If statement error:
-No boolean value for if to check
-because stack is empty.
+ecksdee: GeneralException "If statement error.
+No Boolean for if to check because stack is empty!"
 ```

 Which means that the stack is empty and therefore can't be used in branching.
-To fix this, have some kind of ```Boolean``` at the top of the stack.
+To fix this, have some kind of ```Boolean``` at the top of the stack before the if statement runs.

 The other kind of error that can occur with if statements is error:
 ```
-If statement error:
-If statement requires top of stack
-to be type Boolean to perform valid branching!
+ecksdee: GeneralException "If statement error.
+If statement requires top of the stack to be type Boolean to branch!
+Attempted type: Float"
 ```
 This error means that the stack isn't empty but the top isn't of type ```Boolean```.
 To fix this, have a Boolean type at the top of the stack for branching to occur.
+This error also mentions the type that is on top of the stack, to help the user debug their code.

 Example Program:
 ```